People are fond of saying “You have to spend money to make money” but you must be sensitive to things a small business shouldn’t waste money on.

 Today you only need to save receipts for tax purposes.

-All other records can be saved digitally in the “Cloud”
+All other records can be saved digitally in the “Cloud” so avoid filing cabinets to reduce costs.

 If you subscribe to Office 365 you get 1TB of Cloud memory free on a service called OneDrive.